 To see affected states and counties, visit the USDA interactive map.

 For a comprehensive overview of RHDV, including updates on vaccinations and other ways to protect your rabbit, visit the House Rabbit Society website. https://rabbit.org/rhdv/

-Is Small Pet Select hay grown in the states where the RHDV outbreak occurred?
+Is Small Pet Select hay grown in the areas where the RHDV outbreak occurred?